The Risks of AI-Generated Content and How To Address Them

 SEO problems

-Overreliance on AI-powered SEO can lead to generic, robotic content that doesn't match your brand's voice or meet user search intent.
-If you use AI to rank for Google bots and not users, you’ll risk poor SEO performance.
+Overreliance on AI-powered search engine optimization (SEO) can lead to generic, robotic content that doesn't match your brand's voice or meet user search intent.
+If you use AI to rank for Google bots rather than users, you’ll actually risk poor SEO performance.
 Google checks for this with ranking algorithms, so don’t overuse AI with SEO.

 Prioritize human decision-making in the content creation process.
 Have people verify the accuracy and quality of AI-produced content, ensuring it matches your brand's voice and meets user search intent.
 Use AI as an assistant rather than fully automating your content creation process.